 Commonly asked questions:

 Why do Washington State school districts have local levy and bond measures?

 People want their local schools to provide better programs and services than what is possible when only funded by the state.
 In order to continue programs and services, the law requires that these replacement levies be renewed by voters.

 Additionally, the state does not provide adequate funding for technology and capital facilities, and the law allows local school districts to seek local funding to support these areas.

-What does our School Programs and Operation Levy fund?
+What does our Educational Programs and Operation Levy fund?

 What does our Technology/Capital Levy fund?